A Colorado River Overview:

 Where the Water Comes From

-As these waters flow downhill, they are augmented by contributions from numerous tributaries.
-These smaller rivers and streams, fed by their own snowmelt and precipitation within the broader Upper Basin, join the main stem of the Colorado River.
-Prominent tributaries such as the Gunnison, Dolores, Green, and San Juan Rivers in the Upper Basin significantly contribute to the overall flow.
+These smaller rivers and streams, fed by snowmelt and precipitation within the broader Upper Basin, eventually form the mainstem of the Colorado River.
+Prominent tributaries such as the Gunnison, Dolores, Green, and San Juan Rivers in the Upper Basin join the Colorado River mainstem to contribute more than 90% of the river’s overall flow.

-This continuous process of snow accumulation, spring melt, and the confluence of tributaries sustains the Colorado River as it carves its way through the landscape.
-The Rocky Mountain snowpack is, therefore, the fundamental source of the river’s water, driving its flow and making it a vital resource for the arid and semi-arid regions it traverses.
-The natural cycle of winter snowfall and spring runoff is the primary engine that has shaped the Colorado River and continues to provide its water supply.
+The Rocky Mountain snowpack is, therefore, the fundamental source of the Colorado River’s water.
+The natural cycle of winter snowfall and spring runoff is the cycle that has shaped the Colorado River and continues to provide its water supply.

 Where the Water Goes